sreidy/DATA601_HW2/README.md

-# UMBC DATA 601 HW2: Spotify Web API!!
+# UMBC DATA 601 HW2: Spotify Web API

 This project is an explotation of the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).
 I pull a dataset of Spotify tracks, clean and process that data, and create various visualiztions of both continious and catigorical data.